Shanghai Jiangwan Airport: History

-The airport was formerly known as Kiangwan Airfield.
-At the end of World War II it was used by the United States Army Air Forces as the headquarters of the 1st Combat Cargo Group, its primary mission being the airlift of Chinese troops in and out of the Shanghai region.
+Formerly romanised as Kiangwan Airfield, the airport was at the end of World War II used by the United States Army Air Forces as the headquarters of the 1st Combat Cargo Group, its primary mission being the airlift of Chinese troops in and out of the Shanghai region.
 The airfield was also the home of the Air Technical Service Command "Shanghai Air Depot", which opened in October 1945 to supervise the deposition of Allied and captured Japanese aircraft in China.
 Kiangwan Airfield operated Air Transport Command services and flights from Shanghai as part of its Western Pacific Wing until 31 December 1947 when the ATC facilities were closed, and American forces left the area.

 Jiangwan remained in operation as a military airport under the People's Liberation Army from 1949 onward.
-The property was turned over to the city of Shanghai in 1997 for redevelopment as a residential area and a park.
+The airfield ceased operation in June 1994.
+The land was turned over to Shanghai municipal government 30 April, 1997.
+After years of disuse, the site evolved into a wetland with natural fauna and flora.
+Later it would be developed with real estate under conservation.

 On 1 October 1999, the nearby Shanghai Pudong International Airport officially opened.